peipeilihfut/REDLLA-algorithm-SUN-algorithm/README.md

 In source code, the main function main() is at the file of 'SRDTSystem.cpp'.

 Our project is implemented in Visual Studio 2003 VC++ (Windows XP operation system).

+How to run this demo:

+Please see attached for the demo.
+In this folder, there is a executable "SRDTSystem.exe".
+It can run successfully on the given data (shoppingData).
+Step 1:
+Please decompress the "demo.rar" in E:\\.
+Or open the file "SRDTSystem.bat", and modify the path directory “-sd E:/demo”  with the real path directory of "demo" folder.
+Step 2: Then you double press SRDTSystem.bat, It will be running on given data set.
+Step 3: Please follow the demo, prepare your data and set the corresponding parameters (you can find the description of parameters in "Parameter list and command of batch file.doc").